tursodatabase/libsql/doc/tcl_extension_intro.md

 * A single '.' on an input line which is not inside of an incomplete Tcl line group is treated as a (momentary) end-of-input by the REPL.
+(footnote: "REPL" is short for "Read, Evaluate, Print Loop.)

 * The shell's dot commands, while not visible via \[info commands\], are discoverable by the "unknown" command and will be executed if their names (with the '.' prefix) would be found and resolved unambiguously in the shell execution environment.
-Commands whose names begin with '.' which are not found unique in the shell execution environment produce an "invalid command name" error.
+Commands whose names begin with '.' which are not found uniquely in the shell execution environment produce an "invalid command name" error.
-Except for that treatment, the unknown command in effect acts like the stock, Tcl version.
+Except for that treatment, the unknown command in effect acts like the standard Tcl version.
-(That stock version remains available as _original_unkown, to which non-. commands are delegated .)
+(footnote: That version remains available as _original_unkown, to which non-dot commands are delegated .)

-* A few, non-stock-Tcl commands are available, in particular:
+* A few non-standard-Tcl commands are available.
+In particular:

  + Commands udb and shdb act nearly like commands creatable by the "sqlite3" Tcl package to represent an open database.
 They